 Recruitment metrics can answer any question you want them to.
 At a high level, you probably want to know the quality, cost and productivity of your hiring process.
 More specifically, you could ask the following questions:

-3. What are the most important metrics to track?
+Which are the 6 most important hiring metrics to track?

-There are many available metrics.
-Usually, companies choose to track the following metrics:
+There are many available KPIs, but what are some common recruiting metrics?
+Usually, companies choose to track the following recruiting metrics examples:

-If you want to dig deeper, add metrics like application completion rate, hiring manager satisfaction or new hire turnover.
+If you want to dig deeper recruiting metrics that matter, add metrics like application completion rate, hiring manager satisfaction or new hire turnover.
 Choose metrics based on your company’s individual needs.

-4. How can I have better visibility into recruiting metrics?
+How can I have better visibility into the best recruiting metrics??

 Most recruiting metrics are easy to calculate, but hard to keep track of.
 The first step is to determine what kind of data you need to monitor.
-Then, you could invest in an Applicant Tracking System (ATS) to track your preferred metrics automatically and generate reports.
+Then, you could invest in an Applicant Tracking System (ATS) to track your preferred metrics automatically via a recruiting metrics dashboard and generate reports.
 Alternatively, business intelligence tools (e.g. Tableau) can collect the recruiting analytics you need.